aerolang/aerolang.org/src/introduction.md

 In the Erlang world, many statically type languages have been popping up, such as [Alpaca](https://github.com/alpaca-lang/alpaca), [Gleam](https://github.com/gleam-lang/gleam), and [Hamler](https://github.com/hamler-lang/hamler).
-Each as done great things to get people on board the type safety train.
+Each has done great things to get people on board the type safety train.

 The goal of Aero is to provide the same foundation seen in the languages listed,